abldi/external_tileset_sample/README.md

         },

         "geometricError":75.9730159305084, // Model's Level of Details is determined by the distance of geometricError.
-        "refine":"ADD",                    // Refinement determines the process by which a lower resolution parent tile                                                  // renders when its higher resolution children are selected to be rendered.
-                                           // Permitted refinement types are replacement ("REPLACE") and additive ("ADD").
-                                           // "ADD" the children are rendered in addition to the parent tile
-                                           // "REPLACE" the children tiles are rendered in place of the parent, that is, the                                              //  parent tile is no longer rendered.
+        "refine":"ADD",                    // Refinement determines the process by which a lower resolution parent tile renders when its higher resolution children are selected to be rendered.
+Permitted refinement types are replacement ("REPLACE") and additive ("ADD").
+"ADD" the children are rendered in addition to the parent tile.
+"REPLACE" the children tiles are rendered in place of the parent, that is, the    parent tile is no longer rendered.

         "children": [